Tara Parker-Pope, MPH

 Emmy Award

-In 2013, I was part of the winning team that won an Emmy award for the Well video series “Life, Interrupted,” which chronicled the challenges of a young cancer patient in her 20s.
+Honored with an Emmy award for the Well video series “Life, Interrupted,” which chronicled the challenges of a young cancer patient in her 20s.

 GLAAD Media Award - Outstanding Newspaper Article

-My 2010 article, “Kept from a Dying Partner’s Bedside,” was cited by President Obama as influencing his decision to issue new rules for hospitals in their treatment of same-sex couples.
-That article won the 2010 Outstanding Newspaper Article from the Gay and Lesbian Alliance Against Defamation — this is my most-treasured award!
+My article, “Kept from a Dying Partner’s Bedside,” was cited by President Obama as influencing his decision to issue new rules for hospitals in their treatment of same-sex couples.
+That article won the Outstanding Newspaper Article from the Gay and Lesbian Alliance Against Defamation — this is my most-treasured award!

 Other Honors:

-2011 Front Page Award - News Women’s Club of New York The Well Blog
+Front Page Award - News Women’s Club of New York The Well Blog

-2004 Front Page Award - News Women’s Club of New York “How to GIve Your Child a Longer Life”
+Front Page Award - News Women’s Club of New York “How to GIve Your Child a Longer Life”

 Online News Association